ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Step 3.
 Remove vector contamination

 To identify and filter reads from sources of vector, adapter, linker, and primer contamination we the Burrows Wheeler aligner (BWA) and the BLAST-like alignment tool (BLAT) to search against a database of cow sequences.
-As a reference database for identifying contaminating vector and adaptor sequences we rely on the UniVec\_Core dataset which is a fasta file of known vectors and common sequencing adaptors, linkers, and PCR Primers derived from the NCBI Univec Database.
+As a reference database for identifying contaminating vector and adapter sequences we rely on the UniVec\_Core dataset which is a fasta file of known vectors and common sequencing adapters, linkers, and PCR Primers derived from the NCBI Univec Database.
 Please download it into your working directory first.

 ```
 wget ftp://ftp.ncbi.nih.gov/pub/UniVec/UniVec_Core